kaleidawave/ezno/checker/specification/specification.md

 - Expected string, found true

 > The fact the `Expected 1, found 4` only occurs once means that the module was only synthesised once

+> TODO should have some mutable aspect to it

 #### Use export in scope